aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 #### Monetize affiliate links (Amazon Product stream action)

-With the Amazon Product stream action enabled (see [Stream overlay configuration section](#stream-overlay-configuration)), through [Amazon OneLink](https://affiliate-program.amazon.com/resource-center/onelink-launch), you can best earn money via product affiliate links by redirecting international traffic to the appropriate Amazon store for their location, increasing the likelihood that they will make a purchase.
+With the Amazon Product stream action enabled (see enableAmazonProductStreamAction in the [Configuration](#configuration) section), through [Amazon OneLink](https://affiliate-program.amazon.com/resource-center/onelink-launch), you can best earn money via product affiliate links by redirecting international traffic to the appropriate Amazon store for their location, increasing the likelihood that they will make a purchase.
 To get started:

 1. Sign up for Amazon Associates: To use Amazon OneLink, you need to be an [Amazon Associate](https://associates.amazon.ca/).
 If you're not already signed up, go to the Amazon Associates website and create an account.